JusJae/CI_MS1_HomePhitness/README.md

 - Opera

 ### Features Testing

+I have looked at the features that the site offers and how it works in anticipation of user wants and expectations.

 | Feature                         | User Story  | Expected Outcome                                        | Actual Outcome                       |
 |-------------------------------- |------------ |-------------------------------------------------------- |------------------------------------- |